jkillingsworth/jkillingsworth.com/README.md

 ## Overview

-This is the source code for my personal website [https://jkillingsworth.com](https://jkillingsworth.com).
+This is the source code for my personal website.

 ## Toolchain